the „Experimental Nonpartisan Questioning of Enduring Technologies in Economy"

 Lenzerwische, Brandenburg and wider Germany.
 The purpose is to get an

-federal states), which search for a new form of life culture in the
+states), which search for a new form of life culture in the countryside,

 The second day is devoted to the participants from outside Germany.

-activists working from/outside the European metropoles.
-This meeting
+working from/outside the European metropoles.
+This meeting is the start.

-principles of country and city, as well as learning by sharing = by
+of country and city, as well as learning by sharing = by mutual

-mutual observation, listening and understanding.
-What can we learn
+observation, listening and understanding.
+What can we learn from each

-from each other?
-How can we use what the other party learned under
+other?
+How can we use what the other party learned under different

-different living conditions?
-How can we revitalize solidarity which
+living conditions?
+How can we revitalize solidarity which has almost

-has almost entirely disappeared, as a consequence of people only being
+entirely disappeared, as a consequence of people only being seen as

-seen as “consumers”?
-How can we re-establish common ground as a
+“consumers”?
+How can we re-establish common ground as a principle of

-principle of resistance, fostering a practice of Giving and Sharing as
+resistance, fostering a practice of Giving and Sharing as a tool against

-a tool against the murderous monetization of all living conditions
+the murderous monetization of all living conditions which are only

 This explains why our "think tank" sees itself as "subversive".
 Any